 Crypto.com is an excellent crypto platform, but it can come with its drawbacks.
-Lately, multiple users have faced similar card decline issues whilst trying to fund their accounts.
+Multiple users have recently faced similar card decline issues while trying to fund their accounts.
 While it may seem standard, the lag can cause a big problem when buying your crypto on the Crypto.com exchange or App.

-So, let’s jump in and help you figure out how to resolve the Crypto.com “declined by issuer” error.
+So, let’s jump into this Crypto.com tutorial to help you fix the Crypto.com “declined by issuer” error.